jayhlim-dev/pokedex-revamp-fae36/docs/README.md

 ## 📜 License

-This documentation is part of the PokeHex project.
+This documentation is part of the PokeVee project.

 ---